-Standby Mode
+Standby and Sleep Mode

-Standby mode conserves power by turning off the display and the hard drive after a predetermined period of inactivity (a time-out).
-When the computer exits standby mode, it returns to the same operating state it was in before entering standby mode.
+Standby mode (sleep mode in Microsoft Windows Vista®) conserves power by turning off the display and the hard drive after a predetermined period of inactivity (a time-out).
+When the computer exits standby or sleep mode, it returns to the same operating state it was in before entering standby or sleep mode.

-NOTICE: If your computer loses AC and battery power while in standby mode, it may lose data
+NOTICE: If your computer loses AC and battery power while in standby or sleep mode, it may lose data.